tnichols217/notes/MATH 307 - Linear Algebra/6 - Matrices.md

 This practically gives you the maximum scaling a matrix can do on a vector: giving the maximum transformed norm over the original norm.

+#### 1-norm

+The Induced 1-norm of a matrix may be easily calculated by taking the maximum of the column sums.

+This makes sense as we may construct an input vector with all zeros except for a 1 corresponding to the maximum column.
+This vector will be scaled up to the sum of that column.

+#### $\infty$-norm

+The calculation for the $\infty$ norm is extremely similar, just that we take the maximum of the rows.

+This makes sense as it maximises one particular component of the output vector, thus giving the max $\infty$-norm of the matrix.

 ### Frobenius Norm

 Given a vector norm: